Vision Establishing a New Large City System

 We are dedicated to creating a new large city system of “special cities.”

-Compared to general cities, designated cities handle a wider range of administrative work.
-However, the current system is not sufficient in terms of being able to efficiently and effectively resolve the many complex and varied issues that are unique to large cities, and to provide ample government services.
+Compared to other cities, designated cities handle a wider range of administrative work.
+However, the current system is insufficient in terms of being able to efficiently and effectively resolve the many complex and varied issues that are unique to large cities, and provide ample government services.

-Administrative work and authority are divided among designated cities and prefectures, which means the counters for services are scattered and it takes time to process such work.
-In fact, these kinds of inefficiencies are happening in many and varied fields, including child-rearing support, welfare, health and hygiene, and river management.
+Administrative work and authority are divided among designated cities and prefectures, which means the counters for services are scattered across multiple authorities and it takes excess time to process such work.
+These kinds of inefficiencies are occurring in many and varied fields, including child-rearing support, welfare, health and hygiene, and river management.

 These inefficiencies must be eliminated by centralizing similar administrative tasks and authority in designated cities while also providing detailed government services designed to better suit the needs of citizens.

 In addition to general municipal administration, a designated city handles many types of administrative work in place of prefectures, including health care centers and public works offices.
-There needs to be a review of tax revenue allocation, so that each designated city receives the funding it needs for this type of special administrative work that a large city has to do.
+There needs to be a review of tax revenue allocation, so that each designated city receives the funding it needs for this type of special administrative work that a large city must perform.

-The Mayors Association of Designated Cities is aiming for the early realization of a diversified large city system, in which each large city can select an appropriate system that suits the actual circumstances of the area, from either a designated cities system, special ward establishment system, or special city system.
+The Japan Designated Cities Mayors Association (JDCMA) is aiming for the early realization of a diversified large city system, in which each large city can select an appropriate system that suits the actual circumstances of the area, from either a designated cities system, special ward establishment system, or special city system.